 Yes, every activity needs a plan.
-In the absence of a specific activity plan (as per the links provided) the generic gathering template should be used.
+In the absence of a specific activity plan (as per the links provided) the COVID-19 General Safety Plan should be used.
 It is recommended that the specific templates provided are used.
 These address the relevant Government criteria and enable consistency.

 The Government has outlined specific restrictions pertaining different activities, Church Councils and leaders should review the Synod website and links to regulated restrictions for each activity.
 You should not proceed with an activity unless you are aware of the restrictions and have a plan for doing so in accordance with the specified requirements.

 Yes, subject to a plan for doing so safely, in accordance with hygiene, and maintenance of contact lists.

 All Places of Worship, Funerals and Weddings need to register.